Forte-Service-Company-Ltd/float128/README.md

 }
 ```

-All the operations are available for both types.
-Their usage are exactly the same for both, and there are conversion functions to go back and forth between them:
+All of the operations are available for both types.
+Their usages are exactly the same for both, and there are conversion functions to go back and forth between them:

 ```Solidity
 function convertToPackedFloat(Float memory _float) internal pure returns(packedFloat float);